PedroHTeixeira/Nautilus_Cap/README.md

 # Instructions #
 To use the files of the project you will need

-* A Computer
+* Computer
-* A Python Interpreter
+* Python Interpreter
+* Internet Connection
+* Web Browser